vojha-code/Hypershpere-Search/README.md

 # Equilibrium - Space Truss Structure Optimization
-Civil Engineering Problem: Space Truss Structure Equilibrium Optimization and Analysis.
+Introduction to a Civil Engineering Problem: Space Truss Structure Equilibrium Optimization and Analysis.
+This is a multistep incremental procedure based on gradient-free optimization algorithms for nonlinear pre- and post-buckling analyses of space truss structures subjected to large displacements.
+This is a class of nonlinear, multimodal, unconstrained, continuous minimization problems.
+This code solves three problems:
+1. Benchmark 1: Eight-Member Shallow Truss Structure
+2. Benchmark 2: Sixteen-Member Shallow Truss Structure
+3. Test Problem: 3D reticular beam

 ## An Example